 No machine is perfect in this world of machinery.
-They all got their limitations, which lead the company to come up with a constant upgrade.
+They all have their limitations, which leads companies to upgrade their machines constantly from time to time.
 You need to understand that a bench lathe is a very sophisticated tool in the metalworking world.

-People work with different projects and they have different methods of turning and facing, which sometimes cause unique complexity.
+People work with different projects, and they have different turning methods, which sometimes creates complexity.
 Not necessarily you will face the same.

-My experience says until you push these micro lathe machines to their limits, lathes like Grizzly will serve you well in the long run.
+My experience says until you push these micro metal lathes to their limits, lathes like Grizzly will serve you well in the long run.